augustodamasceno/datastructure/U1T5/README.md

 the multivariate analysis of centrality metrics, and the identification of the network's core structure.
 This presentation will highlight key findings and insights derived from the study, providing a comprehensive overview of our methodology and results.
-Watch the full explanation and walkthrough of the process on YouTube: [YouTube Link].
+Watch the full explanation and walkthrough of the process on YouTube: https://youtu.be/lfwdSQjXquo.

 # Reproduction